isomerpages/moe-sst/pages/Sch Rules & Regulation.md

 Students should carry the SST identity with pride and are expected to uphold the good name of the school.
 They are responsible for conducting themselves in a manner that promotes a healthy and conducive environment for work and play in school.

 As members of the community, they are expected to be guided and live by the operative values (4R’s of SST) to contribute to a positive culture where they will look out for the well-being of their peers.
 Mindful practice of the 4Rs will also enable SST students to be their best selves at all times whilst strengthening their performance and moral character.

+# 4 R’s of SST
+**Respect**: SST Students will have respect for self, others and the environment.

+SST students will:

+* Respect and strictly abide by the laws of Singapore.
+* Respect the Nation: Students who are citizens of Singapore must sing the National Anthem and recite the National Pledge.
+Students will recite the pledge with their right fists placed over their left chest.
+* Respect and adhere to the rules and regulations of SST.
+* Practice situational awareness and conduct themselves appropriately out of consideration for others.
+* Treat all with courtesy and use appropriate language to communicate on all platforms.
+* Respect and care for the environment by keeping it clean and conducive for learning.